thelaycon/webkage/README.md

 ## Introduction

+Webkage is a lightweight Python web framework designed for speed and flexibility, with an emphasis on simplicity and control.
+It is built using the Python standard library and has minimal external dependencies, relying only on Jinja2 for templating.

-Creating a web application is simple.
-The developer first import an instance of the WSGI application and registers a route.
+To create a web application using Webkage, developers import an instance of the WSGI application and register routes.
+The development server can be started with the command App.serve().

+For production deployment, the WSGI App entry point can be accessed via the wsgi attribute.
+Example using Gunicorn:

 ```
 app.py